 Step-by-step how to set up a Hotjar poll on your cart page

-Next you need to wait for your visitors to respond to your question.
+Next, you need to wait for your visitors to respond to your question.
 How long it takes will depend on how much traffic you get to that page.
-Here is an example what your poll data could look like:
+Here is an example of what your poll data could look like:

 As you can see there are a number of different concerns and questions visitors have.
 You can then make sure you answer these questions on your product pages and cart pages, in turn improving your conversions.

 You can keep repeating this process of finding the biggest leaks of visitors in your sales funnel and then trying to learn why people leave from this step.

 Other types of data you can collect to learn why visitors leave are user testing, visitor recordings, heatmaps, live chat and more.